pdxiv/LuaScott/Adventure Editor Manual.md

 Header, Actions, Vocab, Rooms, Messages or Objects
 Type: H, A, V, R, M, or - ? _

-To modify a section of the data base, simply key in the first letter of its name.
-If the option selected is anything other than the HEADER, an inquiry is made for the lower and upper limits of the data base section to be modified.
+To modify a section of the database, simply key in the first letter of its name.
+If the option selected is anything other than the HEADER, an inquiry is made for the lower and upper limits of the database section to be modified.
 Hitting ENTER here will let the user modify all elements of that section.
 One note however, the user can MODIFY past the limit value held in the HEADER for each data base section.
 If ENTER is hit for the lower and upper bounds inquiry, any elements above the upper limit in the HEADER will be missed.
-The fix is to make sure the HEADER points to at least the last item in each data base section.
+The fix is to make sure the HEADER points to at least the last item in each database section.

-When modifying any section of the data base, hitting the ENTER key as a response will leave the item the same.
+When modifying any section of the database, hitting the ENTER key as a response will leave the item the same.

 When an Action is modified, and all conditions and commands